Michael and family

 On the day of Michael’s trial in March 1994, Assistant State Attorney Andrew Swett offered Michael 15 years in prison to plead guilty.
 The prosecutor indicated if he didn’t take the plea and proceeded with the jury trial, he would ask Judge Rosman to sentence Michael to 60 years as a habitual offender if he were found guilty.

-Michael opted for the jury trial because Rene, his x-girlfriend-turned-informant, went to Michael’s attorney, Ralph Chandler, and swore under oath in an affidavit that Michael was not the one who actually sold her the cocaine, thereby, recanting her original story.
+Michael opted for the jury trial because Rene went to Michael’s attorney and swore under oath in an affidavit that Michael was not the one who actually sold her the cocaine, thereby, recanting her original story.
 In addition, she told Michael and others she was not going to testify.
 Subsequently, Michael refused the plea and exercised his right to a trial.
 Unfortunately, he was found guilty and Mr. Swett asked Judge Rosman to sentence Michael to a total of 60 years for his sales convictions.

 Almost thirteen years later, on 9/6/2006, Judge Rosman held a hearing concerning a motion to mitigate Michael’s sentence, filed by Michael’s nephew, Attorney Brian Edwards.
 After hearing testimony from over two dozen supporters, including retired State Attorney Joseph D’Alessandro, whose office prosecuted Michael’s case, Judge Rosman felt he did not have jurisdiction to reduce Michael’s sentence, even though he was deeply moved by the testimony.